Misc networking utilities for checking the local networking environment and estimating pings.

-NOTE: When setting callback functions, do not pass the function pointer directly.
+NOTE: When setting pointers (e.g. callback functions), do not pass the function pointer directly.
 Your argument should be a pointer to a function pointer.

-bool GetConfigValueInfo( ESteamNetworkingConfigValue eValue, const char **pOutName, ESteamNetworkingConfigDataType *pOutDataType, ESteamNetworkingConfigScope *pOutScope, ESteamNetworkingConfigValue *pOutNextValue );
+const char *GetConfigValueInfo( ESteamNetworkingConfigValue eValue, ESteamNetworkingConfigDataType *pOutDataType, ESteamNetworkingConfigScope *pOutScope );

-Any of the output parameters can be NULL if you do not need that information.
+Get info about a configuration value.
+Returns the name of the value, or NULL if the value doesn't exist.
+Other output parameters can be NULL if you do not need them.

 Shortcuts for common cases